בס"ד

 • Fixed month lengths, obeys all weekday and day counting rules of the traditional Hebrew calendar.

-• Novel arithmetic adapts the traditional Rosh HaShanah postponement rules to progressively shorter molad intervals.
+• Applies the traditional Rosh HaShanah postponement rules to progressively shorter molad intervals.

 Acknowledgement

-I would like to thank my teacher and friend, Rabbi Moshe Ginz, who has helped this project progress by encouraging and by spending many hours reviewing the classical sources with me.
+I would like to thank my teacher and friend, Rabbi Moshe Ginz, who helped this project progress by encouraging and by spending many hours reviewing the classical sources with me.
+He subsequently moved back to Israel and completed advanced rabbinic studies to qualify as a dayan (rabbinic judge).